An Empirical Study of Compound PCFGs: Results and discussion

 \subsection{Main results}

+\paragraph{C-PCFGs achieve the highest test performance.} We compare C-PCFGs against three trivial baselines (left- / right-branching model and random trees) and a neural PCFG model.
+In short, C-PCFGs beats all the baselines in terms of the \emph{maximum} corpus- and sentence-level F1 (see Table~\ref{tab:test_wsj}--\ref{tab:test_enweb}).
+Notably, our re-implementation of C-PCFGs reaches the highest sentence-level F1 on WSJ, slightly outperforming the model of~\citet{kim-etal-2019-compound} by 0.5\% S-F1.
+While in terms of the mean S-F1, the right-branching baseline outperforms C-PCFGs on Enweb (e.g., +3\% S-F1), considering the high variance (i.e., 5.5\% std), C-PCFGs still have great potential for surpassing the baseline (see Table~\ref{tab:test_enweb}).
+The reason that C-PCFGs underperform on Enweb may be because Enweb consists of web text, which tends to be more noisy and informal than WSJ and Brown sentences.

+\paragraph{C-PCFGs beat N-PCFGs on all the subdomains of Brown and Enweb.} In Table~\ref{tab:test_brown} and~\ref{tab:test_enweb}, we also present model performance on the subdomains of Brown and Enweb, respectively.
+Again, C-PCFGs perform best in terms of both corpus- and sentence-level F1 (also see Figure~\ref{fig:ood-subdomain} for an illustration).

-We compare C-PCFGs against three trivial baselines (left- / right-branching model and random trees) and a neural PCFG model.
-In short, C-PCFGs beats all baselines in terms of corpus- and sentence-level F1 (see the second row of Table~\ref{tab:test_wsj}).
-Our re-implementation of C-PCFGs reaches the highest sentence-level F1, slightly outperforming the model of~\citet{kim-etal-2019-compound} by 0.5\% F1.
-To give an in-depth analysis of the model gains, we present recall numbers on six most frequent constituent labels in the test data (NP, VP, PP, SBAR, ADJP, ADVP).
-Unsurprisingly, C-PCFGs achieve the best recall for most labels (4 out of 6 constituent labels).
-However, on verb phrases (VPs) they fall far behind the right-branching baseline (-30.8\% recall), presumably because VPs are longer and involve more complex linguistic structures.
-We further plot distributions of the six labels across constituent lengths (see Figure~\ref{fig:label_dist_per_length}).
-We can see that VPs are nearly uniformly distributed over different constituent lengths.
-In contrast, noun phrases (NPs) account for 61\% of short constituents that have less than 6 tokens and cover 51\% of total constituents.
-It suggests that C-PCFGs can recognize local and short constituents with a high accuracy but struggles with long constituents; there is clearly a room for improvement on VPs.
+\paragraph{Verb phrases are the hardest phrases.} To give an in-depth analysis of the model gains, we present recall numbers on the top six frequent constituent labels in the test data (NP, VP, PP, SBAR, ADJP, and ADVP).
+Unsurprisingly, C-PCFGs achieve the best recall for most labels (i.e., 4 out of 6 constituent labels on all English test sets).
+Interestingly, the right-branching baseline always outperforms C-PCFGs on verb phrases (VP) and subordinate clauses (SBAR) (e.g., +30.8\%, +33.1\%, and +41.3\% recall on VPs of WSJ, Brown, and Enweb, respectively), presumably because VPs and SBARs are longer than the rest and involve more complex linguistic structures.
+On the other hand, this shows that there remains ample room for improvement on VPs and SBARs.

+\paragraph{C-PCFGs are accurate on short noun phrases.} We further plot the distributions of the six phrasal labels across constituent lengths (see Figure~\ref{fig:label_dist_per_length}).
+We find that VPs are nearly uniformly distributed over different constituent lengths.
+In contrast, noun phrases (NPs) concentrate on short constituents.
+Take WSJ, NPs account for 61\% of short constituents that have less than 6 tokens and cover 51\% of total constituents (see Figure~\ref{fig:lspan-label-wsj-test}).
+We further visualize model performance in terms of recall across constituent lengths (see Figure~\ref{fig:lspan-recall-wsj-test}).
+Clearly, short constituents make up a large proportion of total constituents and have a higher chance of being correctly recognized.
+Thus, we conclude that C-PCFGs can recognize local and short constituents with high accuracy but struggle with long constituents, such as VPs and SBARs.